dcac/dcac.github.io/_posts/features/2020-04-27-a-z-musical.md

 As we continued our **Greatest Movies A-Z** series with [WatchMojo](https://www.youtube.com/channel/UCaWd5_7JhbQBe4dknZhsHJg), we had to do a Musical video.
 It’s being posted on their MsMojo page, where we hope to get a standing ovation for our choices.
 Enjoy.

 <div class="video-container"><iframe width="624" height="351" src="https://www.youtube.com/embed/tZSH0NASKRE?ecver=1" frameborder="0" allowfullscreen></iframe></div>

+Again, we gave ourselves some guidelines:

+1. One film per letter
+1. Articles don’t count (the, an, a, etc.)
+1. Final list should encapsulate the genre

 The last rule dictated a lot of our hardest decisions.
 And it’s also worth remembering that these are best _movie_ musicals, not broadway musicals.
 So lackluster adaptations into the new medium won’t make the grade (sorry, _Rent_).